Taylor Negron: Writer

 In 2008, he wrote The Unbearable Lightness of Being Taylor Negron – A Fusion of Story and Song, directed by opera director David Schweitzer and co-starring singer/songwriter Logan Heftel.
 The show debuted to critical acclaim in the Green Room at the Edinburgh Comedy Festival.
-It also ran in the 2009 Best of New York Solo Festival at the SoHo Playhouse and at the Barrow Street Theater.
+It also ran in the 2009 Best of New York Solo Festival at the SoHo Playhouse and at the Barrow Street Theatre.
 Kate Copstick of The Scotsman wrote of it, "The underlying theme of this spellbinding hour seems to be Nietzschean – 'that which does not destroy me makes me strong'.
 And if that doesn't sound like out-and-out comedy, then that is good.
 Because the show is not out-and-out comedy.
 It is a mix of music, storytelling, and comedy."
 His comedy essays have been published in the anthology Dirty Laundry (Phoenix Books) and Love West Hollywood: Reflections of Los Angeles (Alyson Books).

 Director Justin Tanner revived Negron's play Gangster Planet, a four-character domestic comedy set during the 1992 Los Angeles riots, which was chosen by the Los Angeles Times as a Critic's Choice.
 Another play, Downward Facing Bitch, a suspense comedy, was developed with director Kiff Scholl.
 Negron was a regular contributor to Wendy Hammer's Tasty Words, Jill Solloway's "Sit and Spin", and Hilary Carlip's online magazine Fresh Yarns, as well as the Huffington Post.
 He performed regularly across the United States and was one of the original members of the UnCabaret, dubbed "The Mother Show of Alternative Comedy" by the LA Weekly, where Negron fused standup, dada poetry, and stream of consciousness storytelling.